leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 For an introduction about deployment of the TFX model serving using Kubernetes please see [Use TensorFlow Serving with Kubernetes](https://www.tensorflow.org/tfx/serving/serving\_kubernetes).

 In order to run serving for our case the base tensorflow-model-server software supports the use of S3 within model base path specifications, and the standard AWS environment variables.
 It should be noted however that the server on a per pod basis only supports a single set of AWS credentials.
-More information concernin the use of S3 for model storage can be found at, https://www.kubeflow.org/docs/components/serving/tfserving_new/#pointing-to-the-model.
+More information concerning the use of S3 for model storage can be found at, https://www.kubeflow.org/docs/components/serving/tfserving\_new/#pointing-to-the-model.

 To secure the model service it is recommended that as gateway is used to implement Auth0 or a similar platform for AAA functionality.
 For examples on this the Kubeflow serving document has an example of using basic gcloud, for an example of using AAA in a general setting to secure services refer to [Platform Services Example](https://github.com/leaf-ai/platform-services).